sunfounder/arduino_starter_kit/docs/source/11_conditional_led_control.rst

     - how many ranges should the potentiometer's values be divided?
     - What should each LED display across these ranges?

-2. Write your pseudocode for the LED array in the blank section provided in Lesson 5.4 of your handbook.
+2. Write your pseudocode for the LED array in the blank section provided in your handbook.

 **Printing Potentiometer Values**